 It was in “the days of His flesh” that Jesus prayed.
 As the virgin-born Son of God, Jesus walked the same “human road” we walk (with the exception of the guilt of sin).
 As part of his humanness, the pattern he established at the beginning of his public ministry, to rise early in the morning and go to a desolate place to pray, continued until the night before his death (Mark 1:35; Matthew 26:36).
 Through the disciplined lifestyle of prayer, Jesus admitted the weakness of his—and thus our—humanity.
 As Henry Thiessen puts it, “If the Son of God needed to pray, how much more do we need to wait upon God.”
 By calling us to pray, and by opening the door into this fellowship by means of the shed blood of his Son, God reminds us of our human weakness and invites us to ongoing fellowship in his presence.

 From personal experience Jesus knows exactly how hard life can be in these bodies, having experienced every kind of temptation we will ever face.
 Our Savior is both sympathetic and empathetic.
 This is why we can confidently draw near to him in our time of need.
 His throne is truly a “throne of grace,” dispensing mercy and help to us whenever we call upon God through him.

-[Excerpted from my forthcoming book BRASS HEAVENS: Reasons for Unanswered Prayer, now available for pre-order from Cruciform Press]
+[Excerpted from my book BRASS HEAVENS: Reasons for Unanswered Prayer]